Clinical Supervision Training Series

 Across the three-level series, participants engage with:

-The training follows a clear arc, moving from foundations to applied supervision to long-term leadership.
+The training follows a clear developmental arc, moving from foundational supervision concepts to applied supervisory practice and long-term leadership development.

 HOW THE TRAINING IS STRUCTURED